The Best of Everything

 Our Reviews:

 If you've seen Twelve Miles Out and would like to share your review here, please e-mail me.
-Feel free to include a star-rating (with 5 stars the best), as well as any of your favorite titles from the film.
+Include a picture of yourself or avatar to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.

 I wonder if different versions of Twelve were released in Europe and in the U.S. My French print is about 58 minutes long and several plot points vary from the synopsis in the entry in the Films of Joan Crawford book, which lists the running time as 85 minutes.
 My print could just be missing the first reel, but that wouldn't account for plot variations that also occur later in the film...